|Nutrition Facts (per serving)|

-Another option is to scoop and drop the cookie dough on the baking pan and then flatten it with the bottom of a confectioners'-sugar-dusted glass.
+Another option is to scoop and drop the cookie dough on the baking pan and then flatten it with the bottom of a powdered-sugar-dusted glass.
 Instead of ending up with a crescent, you will have a full moon!

-- Heat oven to 325 F.
+Gather the ingredients.
+Preheat oven to 325 F.

-- In a medium mixing bowl with an electric mixer, beat the butter and sugar together until light and fluffy.
+In a medium mixing bowl with an electric mixer, beat the butter and sugar together until light and fluffy.

-- Roll out the dough to about 1/4-inch thickness.
+Roll out the dough to about 1/4-inch thickness.
 Cut out with a crescent-shaped cookie cutter or other shapes.
 Reroll scraps of dough and repeat rolling and cutting.

-- Bake cookies on ungreased or parchment-lined cookie sheets for about 10 to 12 minutes, or until set.
+Bake cookies on ungreased or parchment-lined cookie sheets for about 10 to 12 minutes, or until set.

-- Let stand for 2 minutes.
+Let stand for 2 minutes.
 Roll hot cookies in confectioners' sugar and transfer to wire racks to cool.

-- When completely cooled, re-roll cookies with sifted confectioners' sugar before storing in an airtight container.
+When completely cooled, re-roll cookies with sifted confectioners' sugar before storing in an airtight container.